openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following values are defined by this specification:

 * Grant Type `authorization_code`:
   * `issuer_state`: OPTIONAL.
 String value created by the Credential Issuer and opaque to the Wallet that is used to bind the subsequent Authorization Request with the Credential Issuer to a context set up during previous steps.
 If the Wallet decides to use the Authorization Code Flow and received a value for this parameter, it MUST include it in the subsequent Authorization Request to the Credential Issuer as the `issuer_state` parameter value.
+  * `authorization_server`: OPTIONAL string that the Wallet can use to identify the Authorization Server to use with this grant type when `authorization_servers` parameter in the Credential Issuer metadata has multiple entries.
+MUST NOT be used otherwise.
+The value of this parameter MUST match with one of the values in the `authorization_servers` array obtained from the Credential Issuer metadata.
 * Grant Type `urn:ietf:params:oauth:grant-type:pre-authorized_code`:
   * `pre-authorized_code`: REQUIRED.
 The code representing the Credential Issuer's authorization for the Wallet to obtain Credentials of a certain type.
 This code MUST be short lived and single use.
 If the Wallet decides to use the Pre-Authorized Code Flow, this parameter value MUST be included in the subsequent Token Request with the Pre-Authorized Code Flow.
   * `user_pin_required`: OPTIONAL.
 Boolean value specifying whether the AS expects presentation of a user PIN along with the Token Request in a Pre-Authorized Code Flow.
 Default is `false`.
 This PIN is intended to bind the Pre-Authorized Code to a certain transaction to prevent replay of this code by an attacker that, for example, scanned the QR code while standing behind the legitimate user.
 It is RECOMMENDED to send a PIN via a separate channel.
 If the Wallet decides to use the Pre-Authorized Code Flow, a PIN value MUST be sent in the `user_pin` parameter with the respective Token Request.
   * `interval`: OPTIONAL.
 The minimum amount of time in seconds that the Wallet SHOULD wait between polling requests to the token endpoint (in case the Authorization Server responds with error code `authorization_pending` - see (#token_error_response)).
-If no value is provided, Wallets MUST use 5 as the default.
+If no value is provided, Wallets MUST use `5` as the default.
+  * `authorization_server`: OPTIONAL string that the Wallet can use to identify the Authorization Server to use with this grant type when `authorization_servers` parameter in the Credential Issuer metadata has multiple entries.
+MUST NOT be used otherwise.
+The value of this parameter MUST match with one of the values in the `authorization_servers` array obtained from the Credential Issuer metadata.

 The following non-normative example shows a Credential Offer object where the Credential Issuer can offer the issuance of two Credentials of different formats, one as JSON string ("UniversityDegree_JWT") and the other one as JSON object: